Brendan Barnes

 Online and Face-to-Face Sessions

-I offer online and face-to-face counselling in Central London (Farringdon/Barbican area).
-I am available for short-term counselling of 6-12 sessions and longer-term work.
-The duration of therapy is open-ended but with regular check-ins to ensure that the work remains relevant to your needs.
+I offer face-to-face counselling in Central London (Farringdon/Barbican area), including both short-term (6-12 sessions) and longer-term counselling.
+In long-term work, the number of sessions is open-ended but with regular check-ins to ensure that the work remains relevant to your needs.
+I also provide online counselling.

-Through a process of dialogue, we have the possibility to explore your values, beliefs, choices, and assumptions and how you experience yourself and how you relate to others.
-In the recent past, I have worked with anxiety, stress, depression, anger, and feelings of loss of meaning and direction.
-Considering alternative perspectives and exploring our behaviours and experiences with another person allows us to reconnect with who we really are and create the conditions for growth.
+Counselling is a collaboration, in which we explore your feelings, values, choices, and assumptions, how you experience yourself and how you relate to others.
+Considering alternative perspectives and exploring our experiences in collaboration with another person allows us to reconnect with who we really are and create the conditions for growth.

-It is not all about exploration.
-Counselling should be a shared exploration, but I also recognize that sometimes what my clients need is very practical support, guidance and education.
+I also recognize that, alongside space for reflection, sometimes what my clients need is very practical support, guidance and education.

-In terms of training, I’m an integrative counsellor.
+There are many different types of talking therapy.
+I’m an integrative counsellor.
 An integrative approach means that resources from different areas of psychotherapy can be drawn on depending on your needs.
-This can be helpful given the different backgrounds and preferred ways of working that people bring to counselling.
 Within the wide range of psychotherapies that exist, my own approach is based on the humanistic tradition, with a strong influence from existential and attachment theory.
-In my post-qualification training, I have focused on better understanding the impact of trauma.
+I’d be happy to explain more about my approach.

 Please refer to the Further Information Section for more information about my work.